tardisgallifrey/ads1115/README.md

 use opto-isolators in the SDA/SCL lines so that the ADS1115 can be used at 5VDC but still operate on the Raspberry PI 3.3VDC enabled I2C bus.
+4. Currently, working on porting this project over to C++, C# (.NET), and possibly Go.
+There will be future folders appearing when these begin to be finalized.